Chicago Dogs

-The Chicago Dogs are an independent professional baseball team based in Rosemont, Illinois.
+The Chicago Dogs are an independent professional baseball team based in the Chicago metropolitan area.
 They are members of the American Association of Professional Baseball, an official Partner League of Major League Baseball.
 They began play in 2018 and play home games at the 6,300-seat Impact Field.
 The team's branding alludes to the Chicago-style hot dog, a local street food.

 History

 2018

 In 2018, their first year as a team, the Dogs' manager was Butch Hobson.
 Former Chicago White Sox minor league pitcher Josh Goossen-Brown was the first player signed by the Chicago Dogs.
 They finished the season in fourth place out of six teams in the American Association North Division with a record of 45–54.

 2019

 In 2019, Carlos Zambrano joined the Dogs' roster.
 Zambrano had pitched in the major leagues for 12 years, most of them as a member of the Chicago Cubs.
 Butch Hobson continued to serve as the team's manager.
 Keon Barnum hit 31 home runs, breaking a record held by C.J.
 Ziegler of Wichita in 2013.
-The Dogs finished the season in third place in the North Division with a record of 59–40.
+The Dogs finished the season in third place in the North Division with a record of 59–41.